theminor/gmail-send/README.md

 To use this module, require it with, for example: `sendEmail = require('./path/to/index.js')`.

-Finally, to send email, call `await sendEmail(to, from, subject, message, contentType, errHandler, credentialsPath)`, where `credentialsPath` is the path to your credentials JSON file in the following form: `{clientID: "yourClientID", clientSecret: "yourClientSecret", accessToken: "yourAccessToken", refreshToken:"yourRefreshToken"}`.
-The `credentialsPath` parameter will default to `"./credentials.json"` if not specified.
+Finally, to send email, call `await sendEmail(to, from, subject, message, contentType, errHandler, credentialsPath)`, where `credentialsPath` is the path to your credentials JSON file (see above).
+The `credentialsPath` parameter will default to `./credentials.json` if not specified.
 This file should be kept secret, obviously and be sure it is ignored from your repository (already included in `.gitignore` if kept at the default location).

 The parameters, `to`, `from`, `subject`, and `message` are strings contining the relevant email information.

 `errHandler` is an optional callback function to handle any errors.
+If not specified, errors will be logged to `console.log()`.

-`contentType` is the content type for the email message as a string - this can be `text/plain`, `text/html`, or any other supported content type. `contentType` defaults to `text/plain` if not specified.
+`contentType` is the content type for the email message - this can be `text/plain`, `text/html`, or any other supported content type. `contentType` defaults to `text/plain` if not specified.